Ransomware Awareness

 What is Ransomware?

 According to the FBI, “Ransomware is a type of malicious software cyber actors use to deny access to systems or data.”
 Typically, the malicious actor will hold the system or data hostage via encryption using a private key that only they know.
 The only way for the victim to regain access to their system or data is to pay the ransom fee to the malicious actor.
-If the ransom is not paid, the data will remain unavailable or be deleted by the malicious actor or the ransomware itself.
+If the ransom is not paid, the data will remain unavailable or be deleted by the malicious actor or the ransomware.
 In addition, ransomware may spread to storage drives and other systems present on the network.

 How Does Ransomware Get Installed on a System?